Welcome to the biggest Primary School Cricket and Netball Challenge in the country!

 Letter of support

-The 2024 Montrose Night Challenge has arrived.
-After all the craziness and uncertainty of the past few years, I am proud that Montrose continues to welcome all schools to this year’s 22nd event since inception.
+The 2025 U13 Montrose Night Challenge has arrived.
+I am proud that Montrose continues to welcome all schools to this year’s event.

 Letter from the principal